parazyd/git-restrict/README.md

 If used, it will only allow `git-upload-pack` and `git-receive-pack` as the commands allowed to be ran by a specific user/SSH key.

-git-restrict is also compiled as a static binary so it's easy to use it in chroot environments.
+git-restrict is C99 portable and compiled as a static binary so it's easy to use it in chroot environments.
 This is obviously intentional.

 Basic usage